 In our real-life tests of a Raspberry Pi 4 with SSD last year we got impressive performance with sequential transfer rates as high as 140 MB / 208 MBps for reading and writing.
 You can also use a standard USB flash drive, though we found the performance worse than a microSD card on many tasks.

-How to Boot Raspberry Pi 4 from USB
+How to Boot Raspberry Pi 4 / 400 from USB

-10. Shutdown your Raspberry Pi and remove the microSD card.
+8. Power off the Raspberry Pi and remove the micro SD card.

 Keep in mind that, if you are using an external drive that saps a lot of power from the bus, you may have issues (which you could probably solve by using a drive that has its own power source or by using a powered USB hub).

 For example, we had problems using a bus-powered, external Kingston HyperX SSD, which booted but -- perhaps because of how much power it was using -- none of our peripherals would work.
 A SATA SSD in a externally powered dock worked fine as did a USB Flash drive.